Discover 10 Pigeons & Doves in Florida (2023 With Images)

 In this blog post, we will talk about the different types of doves that live in Florida.
 We will learn about what they do and where they live, their diet, habitat, and many more.

-So, if you like watching birds or just seeing animals in your backyard, this blog post is perfect!
+So, if you like watching birds or just seeing animals in your backyard, this blog post is perfect for you!

 Types of Doves in Florida

-There are 10 types of doves in Florida.
-Some of them are rare, some are common and some species are season visitors.
+You can spot 10 types of doves in Florida.
+Some of them are rare and common and some species are season visitors.
+From Key West quail-dove to Rock dove all species of doves you can spot in Florida.
 Here is the list:

 • Key West quail-dove